vishalcloudyuga/dcos-docs/1.9/administration/installing/deploying-a-local-dcos-universe.md

     $ dcos package repo add local-universe http://master.mesos:8082/repo
     ```

 7. To pull from this new repository, you must setup the Docker daemon on every agent to have a valid SSL certificate.
-To do this, on every agent in your cluster, run the following:
+For each agent node:

+    1. [SSH](/docs/1.9/administration/access-node/sshcluster/) to your agents node.

+    1. Run the following commands:

         ```bash
         $ mkdir -p /etc/docker/certs.d/master.mesos:5000
         $ curl -o /etc/docker/certs.d/master.mesos:5000/ca.crt http://master.mesos:8082/certs/domain.crt
         $ systemctl restart docker
         ```

     **Tip:** You can use the instructions for insecure registries, instead of this step, however we don't recommend this.